stansaner/Readme-generator/README.md

 After answering all questions the application creates a directory "output" if it does not exist already.
 It then places the new README.md file in that output directory.

+This [walkthrough video](https://drive.google.com/file/d/1-xgxMxA3mi1btMWXZvdBZvDkmFGRZA2D/view) demonstrates how to use this application.

 ## Licence